-- Worms are easy pets to take care of – we only have to feed them once or twice a week
+- Worms are easy to take care of – we only have to feed them 2-3 times a week

-- Because they eat food waste, they reduce the amount waste going to landfill
+- Because they eat food waste, they reduce the amount of waste going to landfill

 - Worms turn food scraps into excellent fertiliser